 The detector design, as just discussed, consists primarily of a BCS inside an aluminum tube with a tensioned wire down the shared axis of the tube and BCS.
 Endcaps are laser welded onto the tube to form a hermetic seal, and the working gas that supports the avalanche multiplication is flushed into the tube using the gas port that is then sealed.
 In comparison to 3He-based detectors, which require multiple atm of pressure to maintain high sensitivity, 1 atm or less is sufficient for any BCS sensitivity.
 For cases where greater sensitivity is required in a BCS-based detector, BCS with unique cross sections and/or multiple straws can be placed inside a single aluminum tube, effectively increasing the density of 10B inside the tube.

-BCS detectors are similar to 3He detectors in all the ways that matter: their shape facilitates straight forward 1:1 replacement of 3He detectors, the detected signal is proportional to the energy of the neutron, and both have high neutron capture cross sections providing for high sensitivity.
-Yet BCS detectors improve upon 3He in several ways, making them significantly more versatile in their applications.
+BCS detectors can be similar in form to 3He detectors, facilitating straightforward 1:1 replacement of 3He tubes, while preserving the existing housing, amplifier and high voltage supply.
+Yet BCS detectors improve upon 3He in several ways, making them significantly more versatile in their applications:

 Learn more about PTI's automated production of Boron Coated Straws (BCSs) in the video.